netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 the server finds the server side s-txid value to be 4711 (from ace R7), which matches the client's c-txid value of 4711.

-Servers MUST NOT ever use the special txid values, txid-match, txid-request, txid-unknown (e.g. "=", "?", "!") as actual txid values.
+Servers MUST NOT ever use the special txid values, txid-match, txid-request, txid-unknown (e.g., "=", "?", or "!") as actual txid values.

 ## Candidate Datastore Configuration Retrieval